Miguelss299/Calc.JS/README.md

 # Calc JS

 Calc JS it's a basic project, created using javascript and css.

-One of my first projects, to create a promising portfolio
+One of my first projects, to create a promising portfolio.

-Thank you for your visit
+Thank you for your visit!

 ## Contributing